jan-vince/smallgdpr/README.md

 One (or more) buttons can be set to `Allow all cookies`.
 Clicking on these buttons will set all cookies groups to be enabled.

-*User can change this later on page with Manage cookies component (like /gdpr).*
+> *Users can change cookies settings later on CMS page with Manage cookies component (like /gdpr).*

+One (or more) buttons can be set to `Open modal window` (currently supported only for Bootstrap UI style when set on Settings tab).

 ### Manage cookies